rust-stuco/lectures/week2/slides.md

 # String Slices

-A _string slice_ is a reference to part of a `String`, and it looks like this:
+A _string slice_ is sometimes a reference to part of a `String`, and it looks like this:

 ```rust
 let s = String::from("hello world");